Skip to main content

 Sometimes treatment for atrial fibrillation includes cardiac ablation performed by an electrophysiologist and surgery performed by a cardiac surgeon.
 There are two types of procedures that include surgery to treat this arrhythmia:

-Convergent (hybrid) atrial ablation: This procedure involves an electrophysiologist and cardiac surgeon to treat atrial fibrillation.
+Hybrid atrial ablation (convergent) procedure: This procedure involves an electrophysiologist and cardiac surgeon to treat atrial fibrillation.
 During the procedure, an electrophysiologist will treat the inside of the atrium (two of the heart’s four chambers) using either radiofrequency to burn (scar) the tissue or cryoablation to freeze it.
-The surgeon will perform a series of ablations on the outside of the atrium via a very small incision in the upper abdomen.
-This dual approach may be used to help reduce or prevent recurrent atrial fibrillation.
+The surgeon will perform a series of ablations on the outside of the left atrium via a very small incision in the lower part of the chest.
+This dual approach is used to help reduce or prevent recurrent atrial fibrillation and eventually maintain a normal heart rhythm without the need for medications.
+The hybrid ablation procedure, first offered at Bridgeport Hospital in 2011, provides excellent results with most patients free of atrial fibrillation and without the need for heart-rate medications.

 Maze procedure: An ablation is performed during open heart surgery usually in conjunction with coronary bypass surgery or valve repair surgery.
-The surgeon will use either radiofrequency or cryoablation to treat the atrial fibrillation by performing a series of scar lines in the atrium in order promote a normal heart rhythm.
+The surgeon will use either radiofrequency or cryoablation to treat the atrial fibrillation by performing a series of scar lines (the “maze”) in the atrium to promote a normal heart rhythm.
+In addition, the surgeon will place a clip across a portion of the left atrium (the “appendage”) which significantly reduces the risk of stroke.